thinktwice13/ibkr-report/README.md

 > A simple Interactive Brokers .csv statements parser intended to help beginner Croatian investors with tax reporting
 ## How to use
 #### Running the app
-Download the latest release for your operating system.
-Move and run the executable file from the root of your directories containing IBKR .csv statements.
-It will also read subdirectories.
-After finishing, find the `Portfolio Report.xlsx` spreadsheet in the same directory.
+Download the latest release and run executable from the root of your directories containing IBKR .csv statements.
+Find the exported `Portfolio Report.xlsx` spreadsheet in the same directory.

-#### To consider
+#### Notes
 - The statements must be in .csv format
 - Duplicate filenames found in subdirectories will be ignored, but make sure there are no extra statements duplicating data (u.e. yearly and monthly statements covering the same period)